yshyshkin/OroCommerceElfsightBundle/README.md

 ## How To Add Widgets

+Here is the [video that demonstrates how to add widgets](https://www.youtube.com/watch?v=tSCyaRgmEdI).
+All required steps are described below.

 ### Registration

 The first thing you need to do before using Elfsight widgets is to register in the Elfsight portal.
 You need to open